All Episodes

 Now they hire this ABC bigwig, the guy that spiked the story on Jeffrey Epstein, according to reports.

-Oh, we could have known a lot earlier who this guy really was, and they spiked the story.
+Oh, we could have known a lot earlier who this guy really was.

-I think it was well, who's the anchor?
+I think it was, well, who's the anchor?

 They won't let me run this story.

-Let her let her tell the story.
+Let her tell the story.

 You need that authorization for Nancy Pelosi and Muriel Bowser to do it.